mhtang2/mhtang2.github.io/README.md

 ## Usage

+You can read this [example post](https://vszhub.github.io/not-pure-poole/2020/09/29/welcome-to-not-pure-poole/) to see the rendering result in this theme, and put the [source](_posts/2020-09-29-welcome-to-not-pure-poole.md) aside to learn some basic usages.

 ### Configuration

 The [`_config.yml`](_config.yml) file in this repository already contains some variables, you can try to override them in your repository.